Tilting Point acquires publishing rights for WhaleApp’s Hidden Hotel: Miami Mystery

 Hidden Hotel has gained more than 25 million downloads and $40 million in revenues since its launch in 2019.
 But Tilting Point believes it can grow that audience even bigger.

-New York-based Tilting Point typically engages with game developers by providing them with user-acquisition budgets.
+The New York-based Tilting Point typically engages with game developers by providing them with user-acquisition budgets.
 It can borrow up to $132 million (at least) per year in its line of credit, and it has used that money to fuel advertising for games from developers who have shown a lot of promise.
 As the game grows its revenues, it shares the proceeds from the growth.
 That enables the company to work with developers who are already seeing great growth, rather than trying to pick the winners from a much larger field of small developers.

 Webinar